tungngreen/PipelineScheduler/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14789255.svg)](https://doi.org/10.5281/zenodo.14789255)

-PipelineScheduler is a system which enables the highest performance in terms of throughput and latency for can find the **optimal workload distribution** to split the pipelines between the server and the Edge devices, and set the **optimal batch sizes** for them to ensure the best throughput and latency against challenges such as *content dynamics* and *network instability*.
+PipelineScheduler is a system which enables the highest performance in terms of throughput and latency.
+It can find the **optimal workload distribution** to split the pipelines between the server and the Edge devices, and apply **local optimization** of runtime parameters like **inference batch size**.
+The control components ensure the best throughput and latency against challenges such as *content dynamics* and *network instability*.
 PipelineScheduler also considers *resource contention* and is equipped with **inference spatiotemporal scheduling** to mitigate the adverse effects of *co-location interference*.

-The current stage of PipelineScheduler is the implementation for our [ICDCS 2025](https://icdcs2025.icdcs.org/) full paper, titled **"FCPO: Federated Continual Policy Optimization with Heterogeneous Action Spaces for Real-Time High-Throughput Edge Video Analytics"**, available [here]().
+The current stage of PipelineScheduler is the implementation for our [RTSS 2025](https://2025.rtss.org/) full paper, titled **"FCPO: Federated Continual Policy Optimization for Real-Time High-Throughput Edge Video Analytics"**, available [here]().
 Future improvements will be continually updated.
 Architectural diagram:

 ![overall-arch](/assets/overall-arch.png)